What You Need to Know About Requesting Medical RecordsSchedule a Free Consultation

-If you have been injured in an accident in New Jersey that was someone else’s fault, you might be eligible to file a claim for compensation.
-In order for that claim to be successful, you and your lawyers will need to have access to your medical records.
-Medical records are vital to personal injury claims because they are one of the main pieces of evidence used to prove the type of injury you suffered, the extent of the injury, and the medical treatment you have needed or will need to receive in the future.
+If you have been injured in an accident in New Jersey that was someone else’s fault, you might be eligible to file a compensation claim.
+For that claim to be successful, you and your lawyers will need to have access to your medical records.
+Medical records are vital to personal injury claims because they are one of the main pieces of evidence used to prove the type of injury you suffered.
+They document the extent of your injuries and the medical treatment you need or will need.

 Here is everything you need to know about requesting your medical records for a New Jersey personal injury claim.